 - Minimize credit card usage.
 Credit card companies usually charge a foreign transaction fee for each transaction that you make with your card.
 This usually ranges from 2-3% of each transaction.
 Also notify your bank that you will be travelling so as to avoid the hassle of the bank putting your credit card on hold due to a ‘suspicious’ transaction.

-- Booking accomodation online.
-Some people like to land at their destination then seek out cheap accomodation.
+- Booking accommodation online.
+Some people like to land at their destination then seek out cheap accommodation.
 However, internet deals are usually harder to beat than turning up and trying to get a good deal in person.